GuilloteauQ/artefact-lifetime/rep24/slides.typ

 #dslide(title: "Conclusion and Perspectives")[
 #side-by-side(columns: (70%, 30%))[
 == Conclusion
+- AD/AE good for Open Science/Reproducibility
+  - but can be improved!
-- State of the practive not satisfactory
+- State of the practice not satisfactory #sym.arrow.r lack _longevity_
-- Artifacts lack longevity
 - _Proposition_ of a new badge
 == Perspectives
-- Exposing the variations in software environment from `Dockerfile`s
+- Exposing variations in software environment from `Dockerfile`s
 - Longitudinal study (in the past and future!)
-  - *We need your feedback to refine the form!*
+  - *We need your help/feedback to refine the form!*

 ][
   #align(center)[